michaelkosts/hci_coursework/README.md

-# HCI Coursework Portfolio — Game Save Manager & Modding App

 This repository hosts the online portfolio for the **LZSCC.241 Human–Computer Interaction Project**.
 The project explores, designs, prototypes, and evaluates an application for **managing and modding video game save files** (e.g., backing up saves, restoring old states, and safely editing in-game values).

 ---

-## Live Portfolio

-If GitHub Pages is enabled for this repo, the portfolio homepage is served from the `index.html` file in the root directory.

-- **Portfolio URL:**
   `https://michael_kosts.github.io/hci_coursework/`